 The ribbons and their attached cards were suspended from the rafters of The Women in Military Service for America Memorial at the gates of Arlington National Cemetery.

 In 2014 we hung 6,805 yellow ribbons at the Women's Memorial.
 After a recent update of our database, we’re sad to report that the number has climbed to 6,964.

 The fallen warrior cards are initially blank but have a space where an adhesive tag with a service member’s name and other information can be applied.
 Visitors may request a specific service member or accept a random choice.
 By using multiple sources—including searching through news articles and obituaries—we’ve double-checked names, dates, military branches, rankings, operations being supported, and hometowns to make sure the information on each tag is as accurate as possible.

-Visitors, with their consent, are led by a volunteer through a mindful moment of gratitude.
-The ribbon is then turned into a necklace that the visitor may take home as a reminder and memento.
-Visitors are also encouraged to memorialize “their” fallen warrior on the Mindful Memorial Day Facebook page.
+With their consent visitors were lead by a volunteer through a mindful moment of gratitude.
+The ribbon was then turned into a necklace that the visitor could take home as a reminder and memento.
+Visitors were also encouraged to memorialize “their” fallen warrior on the Mindful Memorial Day Facebook page.